Architecture

 With the Zentrum Paul Klee, Italian star architect Renzo Piano has created a light-flooded landscape sculpture made of glass and steel.
 The building with the three iconic hills is located in the east of Bern in the immediate vicinity of the Schosshalden cemetery with Paul Klee's grave.

-Based on Klee's activities as a painter, musician, teacher, writer and theorist, each of the building's three hills has its own purpose, which is intended to give expression to Klee's multifaceted artistic personality.
+Based on Klee's activities as a painter, musician, teacher and researcher, each of the three hills of the building has a different focus.

 • Zentrum Paul Klee